KDE/documentation-develop-kde-org/content/docs/plasma/widget/porting_kf6.md

 ### How it works in Plasma 6
 In Plasma 6, `AppletInterface` and `Applet` have a more clear task separation.
 All the wrapper properties and methods from `AppletInterface` to `Applet` (and from `ContainmentInterface` to `Containment`) have been removed. `AppletInterface` and `ContainmentInterface` only offer QtQuick-specific API now.

 The root QML object of a plasmoid is now required to be a `PlasmoidItem` which is the QML name for `AppletInterface`.
-If it is also a containment, it must be of type `ContaimentItem`, which is the QML name for `ContainmentInterface`.
+If it is also a containment, it must be of type `ContainmentItem`, which is the QML name for `ContainmentInterface`.
 This approach is similar and consistent with the `ApplicationWindow` type for QML-based applications.

 The attached `Plasmoid` object, as well the lowercase `plasmoid` context property are now instances of the underlying `Applet` (or `Containment` for panels and desktops), keeping most of the API present in the Plasma 5 version of the attached property.